Law reference: Virginia Code 46.2-770 through 46.2-773

 Note: Combined HUF and registration components.

 Virginia is a balanced EV market where charging costs are usually manageable, but outcomes vary by utility territory and commuting pattern.
-In Northern Virginia, dense travel corridors can increase public-charging reliance, while suburban households often get better economics by prioritizing overnight home charging.
-The most reliable budgeting method is to model weekday charging behavior first, then add occasional highway fast-charging use.
+In Northern Virginia, dense travel corridors can increase public-charging reliance, while suburban households often do better by prioritizing overnight home charging.
+Start with weekday charging behavior, then add occasional highway fast-charging use.

 $0.15/kWh